prodageo/textlint-rule-volore-getting-started/dev_guide.md

 # Developper guide

 # How to setup a development envt in terminal
+Check version of npm
+> npm -version
+> npm install create-textlint-rule -g
->
+> create-textlint-rule volore-getting-started
 > git clone https://github.com/prodageo/textlint-rule-volore-getting-started
 > npm i -d

 Note :
- - tested on Laragon, Windows 10
+ - tested on Laragon, Windows 10 - npm 5.5.1
  - to be tested : on Ubuntu